 Far too often, we waste time trying to pick up the pieces of a broken life.
 We do this in spite of the fact that we know some broken things can’t be repaired.
 The pieces are too small or too numerous.
 Key pieces are missing.
 After my mom passed away, leaving me without parents in the world, I honestly wasn’t sure how to operate in the world without being someone’s kid–without the knowledge that someone was there to serve as my safety net, if things got really bad.

 Alexander Levy’s terrific book The Orphaned Adult helped me understand that the experience of becoming an adult orphan is fundamentally transforming.
 It was scary to even contemplate that kind of wholesale change, but I knew the change itself had already occurred: I was not the same person I had been.
 All I could do was figure out how to deal with this.
 As Levy writes, “By confronting us with the reality of our worst fears made manifest, grief forces us to find, or develop, courage.”

-That’s where She Dwells comes in.
-I was scared to start a new blog–afraid I would waste time and money on a project I couldn’t complete, afraid I’d run out of things to write about.
-But putting this blog together was the new project that gave me a fresh start and a new purpose.
+I was scared to create a new blog when I decided to start writing She Dwells–afraid I would waste my time and money on a project I couldn’t keep up with, afraid I’d run out of things to write about, afraid no one would read what I wrote.
+But putting this blog together was an act of faith in my ability to move on.
+It was the project that gave me a fresh start and a new purpose.

-Blogging was my way of moving on.
-It might not be yours, but trust me–you’ll find one if you keep exploring all the possibilities.
+Blogging was my way of moving forward with my life.
+It might not be yours, but trust me–you’ll find your path if you just keep exploring all the possibilities.